 ONE – Our ‘Paul’s Scarlet’ Hawthorn tree, Crataegus laevigata, is in bloom.
 This pretty, young tree has a tendency to drop its leaves early, well before fall.
 I’ve learned that hawthorns are susceptible to fungal leaf spot, so for the last year we’ve used dormant oil spray prior to budding.
 It seemed to help in 2017, and this year the foliage is looking good… so far.
 The tree also began leaning during winter’s heavy snowfall so is currently staked.
 A tree this pretty deserves some extra measures.

 TWO – I love the deep blooms on these Rhododendron ‘Nova Zembla’.
-The deepest pink or deep magenta flowers cover these two that we planted a few years ago, the first plants in our rhodie grove in this part-shade corner.
+The deepest pink or cerise flowers cover these two that we planted a few years ago, the first plants in our rhody grove in this part-shade corner.

 FOUR – In the nearby area of perennial beds, the first poppies, Papaver orientale, have opened this week.
 Although I prefer other poppies I grow, these are the flashy firsts and so should be celebrated.